Gerolamo Pallavicini

-Gerolamo Pallavicini (died 1503) was a Roman Catholic prelate who served as Bishop of Novara (1485–1503).
+Gerolamo Pallavicini (c.
+1463 – 18 August 1503) was an Italian Roman Catholic prelate and member of the Pallavicini family.
+Born in Cremona, he served as Bishop of Novara from 1485 until his death in Buccione, Piedmont, in 1503.

 Biography

 On 18 April 1485, Gerolamo Pallavicini was appointed during the papacy of Pope Innocent VIII as Bishop of Novara.
 He served as Bishop of Novara until his death on 18 August 1503.
 While bishop, he was the principal co-consecrator of Nikolaus Schinner, Bishop of Sion (1498).